Chinnasf/Physics/README.md

 # Physics

+<code style="color : red"> Warning: it may take long before all the images display.</code>

 This repository contains various codes and documents about pure and applied physics developed during my undergraduate and master studies.
 I will focus on this repository, mainly applying GPU processing to Physics-related insights.
 For instance, here is an example of a simulation of gas inside a box.
 The following image shows the code for 500 particles processed with CPU.

 <div align="center">